-A significant focus of the Plan for Pitt (both in its original 2016-2020 version and the recently updated plan) is for the University to partner with the community more closely to realize mutual benefit.
+A significant focus of the Plan for Pitt 2016-2020 (as well as the new Plan) is for the University to more closely partner with the community in order to realize mutual benefit.
 As such, there are a number of programs and resources that directly support student engagement within the local and regional community extending the academic experience to beyond the traditional classroom setting.

-With the construction and launch of the Community Engagement Centers (CEC), Pitt has made a minimum 15-year commitment of infrastructure, staffing, and coordination focused on a partnership for education, research, and community impact in key neighborhoods in Pittsburgh: Homewood and the Hill District with a third set to launch in Hazelwood.
+With the construction and launch of the Community Engagement Centers (CEC), [CEC] Pitt has made a minimum 15-year commitment of infrastructure, staffing, and coordination in neighborhoods focused on a partnership for education, research, and community impact in two key neighborhoods in Pittsburgh: Homewood and the Hill District.
 These engagement centers are shaped and led by a network of collaborators that include students, faculty, staff, community partners and leaders.
-The focus of these centers is to build capacity, improve overall quality of life within the Pittsburgh region, conduct better research and equip students through experiential learning and meaningful community engagement experiences.
+The focus of these centers is to build capacity, improve overall quality of life within the Pittsburgh region, conduct better research and equip students through experiential learning and meaningful community engagement experiences. [[Standard 3.6, 4.4]]

-Sponsored by Pitt's School of Education, the center for Urban Education focuses on learning and sharing with communities to positively transform educational opportunities and experiences.
-The Center focuses on research, service, and knowledge dissemination that engages undergraduate, graduate, professional students, faculty and community partners toward improving the impact and efficacy of urban education both locally and nationally.
+Sponsored by Pitt's School of Education, Center for Urban Education {center urban ed docs} focuses on learning and sharing with communities to positively transform educational opportunities and experiences.
+The Center focuses on research, service, and knowledge dissemination that engages undergraduate, graduate, professional students and faculty and community partners toward improving the impact and efficacy of urban education locally and nationally. [[Standard 3.6]]

-The long-standing Center on Race and Social Problems sponsored by Pitt's School of Social Work conducts applied social science research on race, color, ethnicity, and their influence on the quality of life for all Americans.
+The long-standing Center on Race and Social Problems {Center on Race and Social Problems docs} sponsored by Pitt's School of Social Work conducts applied social science research on race, color, ethnicity, and their influence on the quality of life for all Americans.
 The aim is to help lead America further along the path to social justice by conducting race-related research, mentoring emerging scholars, and disseminating race-related research findings and scholarship.
-The center is multidisciplinary in its approach and multiracial in its focus and was the first race-related research center to be housed in a school of social work within a U.S. higher education institution.
+The center is multidisciplinary in its approach and multiracial in its focus and was the first race-related research center to be housed in a school of social work within a U.S. higher education institution. [[Standard 2.2, 3.6]]

-Part of the University of Pittsburgh's Innovation Institute, the Institute for Entrepreneurial Excellence not only serves Pitt students, staff, and faculty, but also engages with the community.
-This institute has served businesses throughout the Pitt campuses and western Pennsylvania.
-It is a critical resource for business and economic development for the University and the region.
+Part of the University of Pittsburgh's Innovation Institute, the Institute for Entrepreneurial Excellence has served businesses throughout the Pitt campuses and western Pennsylvania {innovation institute}.
+The IEE offers a dynamic mix of consulting, education, and networking opportunities that supports students, staff, faculty, and members of the external community.
+It is a critical resource for business and economic development for the University and the region. [[Standard 3.2, 5.3]]

-The David Berg Center for Ethics and Leadership is sponsored by Pitt's School of Business and focuses on academic, co-curricular and community-based opportunities to enhance ethical leadership among undergraduate, graduate, and professional students.
-The center also sponsors academic programs for undergraduate, graduate, and professional students and co-sponsors a certificate program for Pitt staff.
+The David Berg Center for Ethics and Leadership {berg center docs} is sponsored by Pitt's School of Business and focuses on academic, co-curricular and community-based opportunities to enhance ethical leadership among undergraduate, graduate, and professional students.
+The Center also sponsors academic programs for undergraduate, graduate, and professional students and co-sponsors a certificate program for Pitt staff. [[Standard 3.5]]

-The Johnson Institute for Responsible Leadership from the Graduate School of Public and International Affairs provides opportunities for all students across disciplines, levels, and campuses to engage in programs, research and community impact projects focused on standards of ethics and accountability.
-Through rigorous teaching, research, and outreach and by creating opportunities to engage in disciplined debate, reflections, and inquiry-the institute develops and celebrates outstanding leaders for the public and nonprofit sectors.
+The Johnson Institute for Responsible Leadership from the Graduate School of Public and International Affairs {GSPIA centers} provides opportunities for all students across programs, levels, and campuses to engage in programs, research and community impact projects focused on standards of ethics and accountability.
+Through rigorous teaching, research, and outreach-and by creating opportunities to engage in disciplined debate, reflections, and inquiry-the Institute develops and celebrates outstanding leaders for the public and nonprofit sectors.